inji/inji-wallet/SampleCredentialWallet/README.md

 ## Demo Reference

-A demo video will walk through will be available soon which will cover below items:
+A demo video will be `available soon`, providing a walkthrough of the following features:

 - Keystore initialization
 - Issuer selection and credential request